drawable/fluss/examples/step1.md

         },

         render: function() {
-            return React.DOM.input({ id: "new-todo", placeholder: "What needs to be done?", autofocus: "autofocus",
+            return React.DOM.input({ id: "new-todo",
+                                     placeholder: "What needs to be done?",
+                                     autofocus: "autofocus",
                 onChange: this.handleInput, onKeyDown: this.handleKeyDown,
                 value: this.state.value })
         }
     });

 If you're familiar with React this should all be straight forward.
-We render a [controlled input component}(http://facebook.github.io/react/docs/forms.html#controlled-components) to keep track of the user input.
-Then when the user hits ENTER we simply call our action in `handleKeyDown` and clear the input.
+We render a [controlled input component](http://facebook.github.io/react/docs/forms.html#controlled-components) to keep track of the user input.
+Then when the user hits ENTER we simply call our `addTodo`-action in `handleKeyDown` and clear the input.

 After adding this to the React render call in `application.ts` you can try it out.